East Coast Cinema

 In May 1960, producer Noel Gay took control and re-named it Theatre Royal.
 From 1962 it became a bingo club, known as the Coronet Bingo Club and later the Royal Casino, still on bingo until closing in August 1989.

 It re-opened on 30th November 1989 as the Hollywood Cinema with "Ghostbusters 2" and a seating capacity of 400.
 A second screen was added seating 155 and recently a third screen opened.
 Seating in the screens are now 125, 60 and 34.
 In Autumn 2007 it underwent a 250,000 Pound renovation, which included the installation of Dolby digital sound.
+Now with 4 screens, it was re-named East Coast Cinema on 9th December 2011.

 Just login to your account and subscribe to this theater